 - Money coming in – paychecks, tips, loans, scholarships, child support, and other cash benefits

 - Money going out – regular monthly bills, like housing, groceries, utilities, clothing, childcare, car payment, credit cards, doctor bills, loan payments – well, you get the idea

 - Goals – money set aside for emergencies, replacing your vehicle, a family trip, medical co-pays, paying off credit card debt, retirement, education, or other future expenses

-How do we know when it’s good enough?
+How do you know when your spending plan is good enough?

 Creating a spending plan is a process.
 Try it, then tweak it to make improvements and try it again.
 It is never perfect, but if you keep working at it and improving it, you’ll get to a place where it’s good enough.

 To learn how to make and follow a spending plan, check out the resources below.
 Then take the quiz.

 - 4 Steps to a Spending Plan – Follow this step-by-step guide to learn how to create a spending plan.